MiyabiIshihara/MiyabiIshihara.github.io/index.md

 I am a third year PhD student in Statistics at UC Berkeley.

-My research interests lie on methodology for causal inference in the presence of interference and unmeasured spatial confounding.
-My motivations comes from
+My research interests are on developing methods for causal inference and applying them to problems with complex spatial effects.
+In particular, I am interested in cases of interference and unmeasured spatial confounding.
+My motivation comes from questions that arise in studies of climate impacts, anthropogenic impacts, and environmental policy evaluation.

-You can contact me by email at firstname underscore lastname at berkeley dot edu.
+Outside of research I enjoy drawing, crafting, and finding new music in different languages.

+Email: miyabi_ishihara_at_berkeley_dot_edu